Hiking the Kīpuka Puaulu Trail in Hawaiʻi Volcanoes National Park

 In Hawaiian natural history, a Kīpuka is an area of land that has been surrounded by one or more younger lava flows.
 This gives the isolated species within the uniqueness of being cut off from the surrounding environment, which can facilitate further speciation over time.

-Today, Kīpukas are typically rich with endemic species, which is what makes hiking through Kīpuka Puaulu so special.
-Many of these species can’t be found outside of the Hawaiian Islands.
+Today, Kīpukas in Hawaiʻi are typically rich with endemic biodiversity, which is what makes hiking through Kīpuka Puaulu so different from other areas of the park—not to mention that many of the species within can’t be found outside of the Hawaiian Islands!
 Therefore, I encourage you to please remain on the trail and do what you can to minimize your impact.

 Kīpuka Puaulu Trailhead Parking